Course Registration Procedures

 Graduate Program Requirements

 Each graduate program has its own administrative structure, curriculum, and its own set of requirements for graduation.
 For information about these requirements, please consult the relevant informational brochures or websites of each graduate program.

 NOTE: There are courses that appear at the graduate level that are being offered by other parts of the University that will not be approved for SEAS graduate degree requirements.
 These include courses being offered in specialized and professional training programs, such as the Organizational Dynamics Program, the Wharton Certificate Programs for Working Professionals, and the Wharton Evening School.
-Check with your department for approval before you enroll in a course outside of SEAS or PENN.
+Check with your department for approval before you enroll in a course outside of SEAS.